General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Connections to magnetar phenomena

 \subsection{Outburst energetics}

-Expression \eqref{eq:breduc} can be used to determine the available free energy in the magnetosphere, $E_{e}$ from equation \eqref{eq:excess_energy}, in terms of observables.
+Expression \eqref{eq:breduc} can be used to determine the free energy in the magnetosphere in terms of observables.
+Recalling Fig.~\ref{fig:ratios}, we have that the total magnetospheric energy is lower by a factor $\sim 3$ relative to the timing-based Newtonian inference for typical masses and radii ($M/R \approx 0.17$).
+This prompts us to revisit magnetar burst energies, $E_{\rm burst}$, in a GR context.

+Figure~\ref{fig:freevsburst} shows $E_{\rm burst}$ values versus $E^{(0.17)}_{0}$ for several sources using data collated in the catalogue of \cite{cz18}.
+The reported timing parameters ($P\dot{P}$) are used to estimate the GR-corrected polar-field strength using equation \eqref{eq:breduc}, from which we calculate the total energy (expression~\ref{eq:e0}).
+Typical values of the energy are found by applying expression \eqref{eq:bpgr}, as shown by the small rhomboids ($\chi = \pi/4)$, though we allow for a range of inclinations ($ 0 \leq \chi \leq \pi/2$) which define horizontal `error bars'.
+In particular, orthogonal rotators spindown faster for a fixed dipole moment meaning that matching to a given $P$ and $\dot{P}$ implies a lower magnetospheric energy relative to inferences for $\chi = \pi/4$.
+We overlay lines in the Figure to show the maximum free energies for stable cases with axisymmetric ($E_{e} = 0.3$; Fig.~\ref{fig:energy_vs_alphamax_axisymmetric}) or localised ($E_{e} = 0.03$; Fig.~\ref{fig:energy_vs_alphamax_3d}) twists.

-Figure~\ref{fig:freevsburst} shows burst energetics versus \emph{maximum} free energies ($\approx 0.3 E^{(M)}_{0}$) using data collated in the catalogue of \cite{cz18} after correcting for the GR factors in \eqref{eq:breduc}.
-We use the Tolman-VII moment of inertia $I_{0} \approx 2 M R^2 (1 - 1.1 M/R - 0.6 M^2/R^2)^{-1}/7$ \citep{latprak01} with a mass $M \approx 1.4 M_{\odot}$ and radius $R = 12$~km.
-Even with these reductions, we see that the maximum free energy is more than sufficient to fuel outbursts (below the dashed line depicting equality).
-One event, however, which is borderline comes from the `low-field' magnetar SGR 0418+5729 \citep{van10}: the release of $E_{\rm burst} \sim 2 \times 10^{41}$~erg in the 2009 event \citep{rea13} points towards multipolarity since the entire dipolar, free-energy budget of the magnetosphere may be too low if the inclination angle $\chi \sim \pi/2$ as inferred from the double-peaked light curves observed by the Rossi X-ray Timing Explorer \cite[RXTE;][]{esp10}.
-Moreover, local twist releases may be expected rather than global ones so that $E_{e} = 0.3$ is overly generous.
-If only $\sim 3\%$ of the free energy was released instead (Fig.~\ref{fig:energy_vs_alphamax_3d}), this implies that $l > 1$ multipoles would have to comprise $\sim 6$ times more energy than the dipole.
-For other cases, such as for the 2003 outburst from XTE J1810--197 ($E_{\rm burst} \approx 4 \times 10^{42}$~erg), a dipolar free energy of $\lesssim 2\%$ would suffice.
+Even accounting for GR reductions to $E^{(M)}_{0}$ and assuming orthogonal rotators, we see that the maximum free-energy for localized twists is sufficient to fuel most outbursts (i.e., $E_{\rm burst} < 0.03 E^{(0.17)}_{0}$).
+One event, however, which could\footnote{Note the distance of this source ($\sim 2$~kpc) is set mainly by assuming it resides within the Perseus arm.
+This means the burst energy could be different by a factor few or more in reality if the source is further away or closer, especially when considering beaming uncertainties \cite[see][]{guil15b}.} require $E_{\rm burst} > 0.03 E^{(0.17)}_{0}$ comes from the `low-field' magnetar SGR 0418+5729 \citep{van10}: the release of $E_{\rm burst} \sim 2 \times 10^{41}$~erg in the 2009 event \citep{rea13} points towards multipolarity since $E^{(0.17)}_{0} \sim 3 E_{\rm burst}$ if the inclination angle $\chi \approx \pi/2$ as inferred from the double-peaked light curves observed by the Rossi X-ray Timing Explorer \cite[RXTE;][]{esp10}.
+Even in a conservative scenario with $\chi = 0$, if $\sim 3\%$ of the total energy was released then $l > 1$ multipoles would have to comprise $> 2$ times more energy than the dipole.
+For other cases, such as for the 2003 outburst from XTE J1810--197 ($E_{\rm burst} \approx 4 \times 10^{42}$~erg), a dipolar free energy of $< 2\%$ would suffice.